gkazunii/eemix/README.md

 #### 💡What is the novelty of this algorithm?

 EM-based tensor factorization methods for CP decomposition that optimize the Kullback-Leibler (KL) divergence have been previously studied in [[1](https://ieeexplore.ieee.org/abstract/document/8335432)] and [[2](https://ieeexplore.ieee.org/document/8821380)].
 This repository generalizes their approaches to support not only various low-rank tensor structures such as CP, Tucker, Tensor Train, their mixtures, and adaptive background terms, but also optimization under the α-divergence.
 In general, α-divergence optimization is challenging due to its power term, which prevents closed-form updates of all parameters.
 Our method overcomes this difficulty using a double-bound strategy, described below.
-Furthermore, we provide a proof of convergence and a theoretical relationship to the [tensor many-body approximation](https://openreview.net/forum?id=5yedZXV7wt).
+Furthermore, we provide a proof of convergence and a theoretical relationship to the tensor many-body approximation [[6](https://openreview.net/forum?id=5yedZXV7wt)].

 #### 💡What is the relationship between tensors and probability distributions?
 Why can we apply the EM-based method for non-negative tensor decomposition?